FarhaKousar1601/Machine-Learning-Laboratory-21AIL66-/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository, star it, learn from the code, discuss any improvements, and create a pull request with your changes.

 ## License